vercel/now-builders/CONTRIBUTING.md

 node dist
 ```

-will let you compile the assets sample locally with a specific version of ncc and run the resulting file.
-This allows you to compare the results of running ncc manually and through the API.
+This will compile the test with the specific version of `ncc` and run the resulting file.
+If it fails here, then there is likely a bug in `ncc` and not the Builder.